 This Tornado- the Corona, that has mercilessly damaged and paralyzed the cultural and social life, seemed suddenly so far away as if it was only a horrible dream.

 I was savoring the warmth and the openness, immersing into the spring's sensations, letting its reassuring arms embracing me.

-This whole quarter of center and south of Tel- Aviv, is unrecognizable.
-Once had a totally other structure: functional, and rather neglected, only from the last 25 years it has been renovated and polished.
+This whole quarter of the center and south of Tel- Aviv, is unrecognizable.
+Once had a totally other structure: functional, and rather neglected.
+Only in the last 25 years it has been renovated and polished.
 It stands now, proudly in all its splendor.

 Tel-Aviv is a wondrous city.
-From one that was built on sands - it has prospered so much over the years and doesn't stop to evolve.
+From one that was built on sands - it has prospered so much over the years and doesn't stop evolving.

-Il loved walking in the long and preserved Montefiore street, there are some nice coffee shops and in the middle, you can spot the remarkably renovated Monefiore Hotel
+I loved walking in the long and preserved Montefiore street, there are some nice coffee shops and in the middle, you can spot the remarkably renovated Montefiore Hotel

 I stopped to buy a hat cause the sun was relatively hot.
-(In Israel, the spring can navigate between pleasurable temperatures up to a quite high ones)
+(In Israel, the spring can navigate between pleasurable temperatures up to quite a high one)

 One of the must-do things for a tourist is eating a decent plate of hummus in one of the "Hummsiot" spread all over town.